Niagara Peninsula: Transportation

 The major roadway bisecting the peninsula is the Queen Elizabeth Way (QEW).
 This freeway connects Toronto and Buffalo, New York, in the United States.
 It is one of the major thoroughfares for the North American trucking industry and is responsible for supporting the carriage of nearly one third of all goods imported and exported.
 The second major roadway is Highway 406 which begins at the QEW in west St. Catharines and ends approximately 30 km south in the city of Welland.
 Another shorter freeway is Highway 405, named the General Isaac Brock Parkway in 2006.
 It begins at the QEW in Niagara-on-the-Lake, just east of St. Catharines, and ends about 9 km away at Queenston, Ontario, where it connects to an international bridge that crosses into the United States at Lewiston, New York.
 This is also a major travel zone for the Canada/US trucking industry.

-All cities and some towns in the peninsula have taxi services while St. Catharines, Niagara Falls and Welland all have a local transit commission.
+All cities and some towns in the peninsula have taxi services while St. Catharines, Thorold, Niagara Falls, and Welland all have Niagara Transit.
 There is also one major airbus company that services Toronto, Hamilton and Buffalo airports exclusively.
 Most cities and some towns also have very limited inter-city bus services operated mostly by Greyhound and Coach Canada.
 A specialized inter-city regional bus service, owned and operated by the Regional government, began operation in late 2006 but is restricted to those requiring transport to medical appointments throughout the region and have no other means of transportation.
 (Other restrictions apply.)
 The region hopes to have a fully integrated region-level transit system by the end of the decade.

 Niagara Falls, St. Catharines and Grimsby are all connected to the CN railway line.
 Via Rail offers limited daily commuter and weekend service between these three peninsula municipalities and Toronto and many points between.
 Via Rail and Amtrak also offer daily southbound service from Toronto to New York City with stops at the same stations.